ttrezren/apps-script-starter/TOOLS.md

 ## :star2: Tools

-The Google Apps Script Starker kit uses these tools under the hood.
+The Google Apps Script Starter kit uses these tools under the hood.

 #### Babel